Tips and tricks Best practice guides, FAQ & more

 The question is then: Can automation of regression test cases be cost effective?
 And if so, how?

-We’ll answer those questions in this blog post and provide you guidance on how you can make your automated regression testing efficient in the shortest time possible, giving you the quickest possible return on your investment.
+We’ll answer those questions in this blog post and provide you guidance on how you can make your regression testing efficient in the shortest time possible with test automation, giving you the quickest possible return on your investment.

 The first natural step in the process of deciding whether or not to automate is to consider it in comparison to manual regression testing.